-For each specialization, the Accessor port(s), if any, used in the configuration of that service, and whether the port is an essential port (see below) of the parent FG or defined for the FG specialization; and
+For each specialization, the Accessor port(s), if any, used in the configuration of that service, and whether the port is an essential port (see below) of the parent ASC or defined for the SC; and

-For each specialization, the Service Access Point (SAP) port(s), if any, used in the configuration of that service, and whether the port is an essential port of the parent FG or defined for the FG specialization
+For each SC specialization, the Service Access Point (SAP) port(s), if any, used in the configuration of that service, and whether the port is an essential port of the parent ASC or defined for the SC.

-The SAP/Accessor ports are used to identify the relationships between instances of different FG specialization types.
-These port pairs are necessary to eliminate the ambiguity when multiple instances of the same FG specialization exist within a Service Package, or when a type of FG specialization has different types of relationships with other types of FG specializations.
-Each port pair is named for the principal data type that is exchanged between the FG specialization types, but the relationship is not necessarily limited to that data exchange.
+The SAP/Accessor ports are used to identify the relationships between instances of different SC types.
+These port pairs are necessary to eliminate the ambiguity when multiple instances of the same SC exist within a Service Package, or when a type of SC has different types of relationships with other types of SCs.
+Each port pair is named for the principal data type that is exchanged between the SC types, but the relationship is not necessarily limited to that data exchange.

-The FG specialization that possesses the SAP port is the FG that provides its “service” to other FG specializations.
-An FG specialization with an Accessor port of a particular type is one that requires that service from an FG specialization.
-The SAP port normally belongs to the FG “nearer to” the space link, and the Accessor port normally belongs to the FG of the pair that is “farther away.”
+The SC that possesses the SAP port is the SC that provides its “service” to other SCs.
+An SC with an Accessor port of a particular type is one that requires that service from an SC.
+The SAP port normally belongs to the SC “nearer to” the space link, and the Accessor port normally belongs to the SC of the pair that is “farther away.”

-Some of the FG classes have essential Accessor and SAP port types.
-An essential port is one that is fundamental to the nature of the FG class and is necessary for it to connect to the FG upon which it depends and to the FGs that depend on it.
-Every FG specialization must implement the essential ports of its parent FG.
-Table 3-2 identifies the FG classes with essential ports and names those essential ports.
+Some of the ASCs have essential Accessor and SAP port types.
+An essential port is one that is fundamental to the nature of the ASC and is necessary for it to connect to the ASC upon which it depends and to the ASCs that depend on it.
+Every SC must implement the essential ports of its parent ASC.
+Table 3-2 identifies the ASCs with essential ports and names those essential ports.

-Table 3-2: Essential SAP and Accessor Ports of Functional Groups Used in SLS Configurations
+Table 3-2: Essential SAP and Accessor Ports of Abstract Service Components Used in SLS Configurations